Spoiler alert: It’s more than “They’re annoying.”

 Page loading time is a major factor of page abandonment.
 The majority of consumers wait 6-10 seconds for a page to load.
 When pop-ups and extra-code on sites slow pages down, consumers get frustrated.

 Remember that consumers do not read sites.
 We scan.
-We are so good at scanning that we are trained to ignore content that is not relevant to us.
+We are so good at scanning that we are trained to ignore content that is not relevant to us, what's become known as "banner blindness".
 Thus, throwing your ad on any old site and not segmenting your messages for target audiences is wasting money.

 Privacy Concerns About Targeted Ads

 Last year, Google took down 1.7 billion ads across the internet because they violated Google’s advertising policies.
-Even with retargeting, a display advertising strategy that can increase conversion rates by 70%, three quarters of consumers see ads specific to them as an invasion of privacy.
+Even with retargeting, a display advertising strategy that can increase conversion rates by 70%, 63% of consumers see ads specific to them as an invasion of privacy.

 When creating your display ads, keep these statistics in mind.